Carolina (pastry)

 The Carolina is a typical pastry of Bilbao, Spain.
 It consists of a miniature pastry crust filled with custard and topped with a meringue cone.
 Typically, the cone has a coating of sweet egg yolk glaze and dark chocolate.

 Ingredients

-The principle ingredients are: meringue, puff pastry or shortcrust pastry tartlet, egg yolk, and chocolate.
+The principal ingredients are: meringue, puff pastry or shortcrust pastry tartlet, egg yolk, and chocolate.

 History

 The Marchioness of Parabere included a recipe for the Carolina in her first book, Confitería y Repostería, in 1930.
 In the book, she says the Carolina was invented by a pastry chef from Bilbao.
 His daughter, Carolina, loved meringue, so he put the meringue in a puff pastry tartlet to prevent her from getting dirty.
 She liked it so much, he named it after her.

 The pastry is well-recognized as a Bilbao speciality, so "Señor Karolino" was the mascot for the Bilbao Carnival in 2009.